Katie Hannon

 Katie Hannon (born August 1971) is an Irish journalist, radio and television presenter employed by RTÉ.
-She has hosted her own self-titled weekly current affairs television programme, Upfront with Katie Hannon, since January 2023.
+She hosted her own self-titled weekly current affairs television programme, Upfront with Katie Hannon from January 2023-late June 2025.
 She previously presented RTÉ Radio 1's political radio programmes, The Late Debate and Saturday with Katie Hannon.
+Hannon currently co- hosts Drivetime alongside Colm O’ Mongain on weekdays on RTÉ Radio 1 from 4:00PM–6:00PM since November 2025.

 Career

 Hannon was educated in both Duagh National School and Presentation Secondary School Listowel, County Kerry and she studied journalism in the Dublin Institute of Technology in Rathmines and Aungier Street.

 Hannon was previously political correspondent for Evening Herald from 1992 to 1999 and also for the Irish Examiner from 1999 to 2001.
 She was political editor of Ireland on Sunday from 2002 to 2004.

 Hannon joined RTÉ in 2004.
 She appeared on a 2004 episode of The Panel.

 During the late 2000s and early 2010s she presented Prime Time at phases.